kit-barnes/smartLEDdimmer/README.md

 WiFi Configuration
 ------------------
-The dimmer needs to be configured to connect to your Wi-Fi LAN
+The dimmer needs to be configured to connect to your Wi-Fi LAN.

 - Factory Reset the device by pressing the push button for a few seconds as you apply power.
 The blue LED should light and remain lit for about 30 seconds then start flashing once every two seconds.